Hayley Williams: 2023–present: Further collaborations and Ego Death at a Bachelorette Party

-On June 5, 2023, it was announced that Williams would be featured on Taylor Swift's re-recorded album, Speak Now (Taylor's Version), on the song "Castles Crumbling".
-Along with Blood Orange, Williams provided vocals on the Turnstile track "Seein' Stars", which released on April 30, 2025 ahead of their new album Never Enough.
-On June 5, 2025, in a Brooklyn show celebrating said album's release, she joined Turnstile onstage for a live performance of the song.
-Williams collaborated with Moses Sumney on his song "I Like It I Like It", which released on May 8, 2025.
-She was featured on David Byrne's album Who Is the Sky? and Jay Som's album Belong, released on September 5 and October 10 of 2025, respectively.
+In July 2023, Williams featured on the song "Castles Crumbling" from Taylor Swift's album Speak Now (Taylor's Version); at a London date on Swift's Eras Tour in June 2024, the two performed the song live.
+She and Blood Orange provided vocals on Turnstile's track "Seein' Stars", which released in April 2025 ahead of their album Never Enough; the following month, she joined the band during a Brooklyn concert to perform the song live.
+Williams collaborated with Moses Sumney on "I Like It I Like It", which released on May 8, 2025.
+Also that year, she featured on David Byrne's album Who Is the Sky? and Jay Som's album Belong, released in September and October, respectively.
+Also in October, she and Byrne collaborated on the song "Open the Door" for Netflix's animated film The Twits.
+In 2026, she featured on Failure's album Location Lost, the Linda Lindas' album Gotta Get Out, and the Turnstile remix album Never Enough: Versions.